pluskid/Mocha.jl/docs/user-guide/layers/data_layer.rst

    .. attribute:: tops

+      Default ``[:data, :label]``.
 List of symbols, specifying the name of the blobs to feed to the top layers.
 The names also correspond to the datasets to load from the HDF5 files specified in the data source.

 .. class:: MemoryDataLayer